lueck/scrapetition/README.md

 ## Hacking

-If you want to add a new type of record that you want to scrape from the web, all you have to do is:
+`scrapetition` gains flexibility by using type classes and GADTs.
+If you want to add a new type of record that you want to scrape from the web, you have to

 - write the record constructor (an ADT)
 - make it an instance of `HasMeta`
 - make it an instance of `ToSqlValues`
 - wrap it into the GADT `ScrapedItem` after scraping
-- write a function for inserting the record into the database
+- define an SQL statement for inserting the record into the database
-- write your scraper using scalpel
+- write your scraper using scalpel or aeson or any other parser
+- write a scraper for finding URLs for this content scraper
-- pass information for which URLs the scraper is to be used and the name of the insertion function to the dispatcher
+- pass information for which URL scheme the scraper is to be used and the SQL statement to the dispatcher

 See `Comment.hs` and `ZeitDe.hs` for an example.

+All types of scraped data except URLs must be wrapped in the `ScrapedItem` GADT in order to get augmented with metadata (scrape time, URL, scraper) and to get pushed into the database by some generic functions.
+Dispatchers are defined for URL schemes (defined by regular expressions) and determine which scrapers to use for which URL and wich SQL statement for db insertion.
+Scraping order is determined by the order of the list of dispatchers.
+Each dispatcher defines a scraper for content objects and a scraper for URLs.

+Right now there are the following records for scraped content: users, articles (either news articles or items for sale, but only metadata), comments, voting.

 ## License